cdapio/hydrator-plugins/solrsearch-plugins/docs/SolrSearch-batchsink.md

 All the fields that user wants to index into the Solr server, should be properly declared and defined in Solr's schema.xml file.
 The Solr server schema should be properly defined prior to creating the application.

-If idField('id') in the input record is NULL, then that particular record will be filtered out.
+If keyField('id') in the input record is NULL, then that particular record will be filtered out.

 Example
 -------